aelliott1485/aelliott1485.github.io/autocomments.so.md

 ###[Q] OP asking about complexity only - not on-topic
 if the OP isn't interested in feedback about any or all facets of the code then it wouldn't really be [on-topic](https://codereview.stackexchange.com/help/on-topic) for CR.
 Please refer to [this meta answer](https://codereview.meta.stackexchange.com/a/8374/120114) (and its siblings) for more information.

+###[Q] Why is “Can someone help me?" not an actual question
+It sounds like more details about what isn't working are needed.
+You might want to read [Why is “Can someone help me?”](https://meta.stackoverflow.com/a/284237/1575353) not an actual question? and [How to ask](http://$SITEURL$/help/how-to-ask)

 ###[A] Answers just to say Thanks!
 Please don't add "thanks" as answers.
 Invest some time in the site and you will gain sufficient [privileges](//$SITEURL$/privileges) to upvote answers you like, which is the $SITENAME$ way of saying thank you.